History of Ohio: Education

 They ultimately chose to relax state authority over school curriculum and gave Ohio schools regional authority over the matter.
 It would remain as such until the 20th century, but has caused a fairly erratic, confusing and sometimes lacking schooling experience in some subjects, even if generally adequate to get by.

 School districts formed, and by 1838 the first direct tax was levied allowing access to school for all.
 The first appropriation for the common schools came in 1838, a sum of $200,000.
 The average salary for male teachers in some districts during this early period was $25/month and $12.50/month for females.
 By 1915, the appropriations for the common schools totaled over $28 million.
 The first middle school in the nation, Indianola Junior High School (now the Graham Expeditionary Middle School), opened in Columbus in 1909.
 McGuffey Readers was a leading textbook originating from the state and found throughout the nation.

 Original universities and colleges in the state included the Ohio University, founded in Athens, in 1804, the first university in the old Northwest Territory and ninth-oldest in the United States.
-Miami University in Oxford, Ohio was founded in 1809, the University of Cincinnati in 1819, Kenyon College in Gambier in 1824, Western Reserve University in Cleveland in 1826, Capital University in Columbus in 1830, Xavier University in Cincinnati and Denison University in Granville in 1831, Oberlin College in 1833, Marietta College in 1835, the Ohio Wesleyan University in Delaware in 1842, and the University of Dayton in 1850.
+Miami University in Oxford, Ohio was founded in 1809, the University of Cincinnati in 1819, Kenyon College in Gambier in 1824, Western Reserve University in Cleveland in 1826, Capital University in Columbus in 1830, Xavier University in Cincinnati and Denison University in Granville in 1831, Oberlin College in 1833, Marietta College in 1835, the Ohio Wesleyan University in Delaware in 1842, Mount Union College in 1846, and the University of Dayton in 1850.
 Wilberforce University was founded in 1856 and the University of Akron and Ohio State University followed in 1870, with the University of Toledo in 1872.

 The first dental school in the United States was founded in the early 19th century in Bainbridge.
 The Ohio School for the Blind became the first of its kind in the country, located in Columbus.

 After 2000, Ohio State government began experimentally exerting more control over schools, as they attempted to help the state's education system evolve with the times.
 As of 2020, it largely seems to have done just as much harm as good and re-exposed a lot of the issues inherent in how Ohio schooling was originally organized, which they are now desperately trying to solve.

 In 2007, Governor Ted Strickland signed legislation organizing the University System of Ohio, the nation's largest comprehensive public system of higher education.